Dialectic Icon

 Address Book

-The Mac OS X Address Book is a central location for storing your contact data.
+The OS X Contacts application is a central location for storing your contact data.
 Many applications (both from Apple & third-parties) make use of this data.
 For instance, the Apple Mail application uses the Address Book data for addressing outgoing messages & identifying incoming mail.
 The Address Book data is also a key part of the sync services that are integrated in the OS which means other applications (such as Microsoft Entourage) can synchronize contact data so that no matter where you enter your data, your contacts can be kept up-to-date at all times.

 Open